ibm-cloud-docs/vmwaresolutions/services/juniper_overview.md

 ### High availability
 {: #juniper-overview-specs-ha}

 For installations on the management cluster, the two vSRX nodes are deployed with DRS rules.
-This deployment ensures that the VMs reside on two physically separate hosts and do not migrate, that is, they’re pinned.
+This deployment ensures that the VMs are located on two physically separate hosts and do not migrate, that is, they’re pinned.

 If a host must be replaced or redeployed, you must adjust the preconfigured DRS rules before you can proceed.
+{: important}

 ### Networking
 {: #juniper-overview-specs-network}

-The vSRX appliance can be accessed for administration purposes by either the J-Web console interface or direct ssh access.
+The vSRX appliance can be accessed for administration purposes by either the J-Web console interface or direct SSH access.
 You can find the IP address information and credentials on the service details page.

 ### License and fees
 {: #juniper-overview-specs-license}

 Two license types are offered:

 * Standard
 * Content Security Bundle

 Each license type includes a different set of features and options.
 The Content Security Bundle license includes all the features and options in the Standard license and extra features, such as:

 * AppSecure
 * UTM
 * SSL Proxy

 On 25 Gb uplink speed clusters, only the Content Security Bundle license is available.
+{: note}

-For more information about the features and options in each license, see [Choosing a vSRX License](/docs/vsrx?topic=vsrx-getting-started#choosing-license).
+For more information about the features and options in each license, see [Choosing a vSRX license](/docs/vsrx?topic=vsrx-getting-started#choosing-license).

 Two licenses of the selected type are ordered, one for each of the appliance nodes.

 You cannot change the licensing level after service installation.
 To change the licensing level, you must delete the existing service and reinstall the service by using a different licensing option.
 {: important}

 If you need to extend your license after expiration, you can update your vSRX license key.
-For more information, see [Managing Junos OS Licenses](https://www.juniper.net/documentation/en_US/release-independent/licensing/topics/topic-map/managing-junos-os-licenses-for-srx-series.html){: external}.
+For more information, see the [Juniper vSRX documentation](https://www.juniper.net/documentation/product/us/en/vsrx/){: external}.

 ## Considerations when you install Juniper vSRX
 {: #juniper-overview-install-consider}

 Review the following considerations before you install the Juniper vSRX service:

 * The Juniper vSRX VMs are deployed only into the default cluster or the gateway cluster.
 * Juniper vSRX can protect only items in the same data center and pod.
 * You are responsible for Juniper vSRX configuration.

-* For more information about extra configuration options that you might want to include and as an example, see [The IBM Cloud IaaS vSRX default configuration](/docs/vmwaresolutions?topic=vmwaresolutions-vcsvsrx-iaas-def-config).
+For more information about extra configuration options that you might want to include and as an example, see [The {{site.data.keyword.cloud_notm}} IaaS vSRX default configuration](/docs/vmwaresolutions?topic=vmwaresolutions-vcsvsrx-iaas-def-config).
 This information does not illustrate your configuration.
 Your own configuration is different.

-## Considerations when you delete Juniper vSRX
-{: #juniper-overview-remove-consider}

-Any network operations that rely on routes that are established through vSRX might be affected and require reconfiguration.

 ## Related links
 {: #juniper-overview-related-links}